arvindh5686/FakeInstagram/README.md

-# Project 1 - FakeInstagram
+# Project 1 - Fake Instagram

 FakeInstagram is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.